The thyroid gland, superfood and how diet can affect it

 - irritability, anxiety or low mood

-- changed bowel habits (e.g. increased bowel movements or constipation)
+- changes in bowel habits (e.g. increased bowel movements or constipation)

 - increased heart rate or palpitations

-The same symptoms can, however, also be due to other causes, so you cannot make a diagnosis based only on how you feel.
+However, the same symptoms can also be caused by other things, so a diagnosis cannot be made based on how you feel alone.

-If you recognize several of the symptoms for a longer period it may be wise to bring it up with healthcare, for example via your health center or 1177.
+If you recognize several of the symptoms over a longer period, it may be wise to bring it up with healthcare services, for example through a health center or 1177.

 Can both women and men get thyroid problems?

-Yes, both women and men can develop thyroid problems.
-It is more common in women, but can occur at any age and in all genders.
+Yes, both women and men can be affected by thyroid problems.
+It is more common in women, but can occur at all ages and in all genders.
 Heredity can also play a role.

-Being attentive to changes in energy, weight, temperature sensitivity, mood and heart rhythm can be a way to more quickly notice if something is not quite right – and in that case seek help in time.
+Being attentive to changes in energy, weight, temperature sensitivity, mood and heart rhythm can be a way to notice more quickly if something is not quite right – and if so, seek help in time.

 Source